 This achievement marks a significant milestone for us, reaffirming our ongoing commitment to sustainability.
-The certification embraces a holistic approach, integrating the three key pillars of sustainability: ecological, social, and economic – including transport, food and beverages, working conditions, accessibility, safety, and sound financial management.
+The certification takes a holistic approach, integrating the three key pillars of sustainability: ecological, social, and economic, covering areas such as transport, food and beverages, working conditions, accessibility, safety, and sound financial management.
 This aligns with our long-standing values of promoting a welcoming environment through inclusivity and diversity, while actively working to reduce our environmental footprint.

-The certification confirms that ave met 41 mandatory requirements, achieved at least 69% of the available points, and undergone an independent third-party audit.
+The certification confirms that we have met 41 mandatory requirements, achieved at least 69% of the available points, and undergone an independent third-party audit.
 The review was conducted both digitally and on-site during last year’s event, with a follow-up assessment planned for this year.

 At Industry@Tallinn & Baltic Event, we are committed to minimising our environmental impact as both an event and organisation, while also promoting sustainable practices within the audiovisual and media industry.